lunarmodules/Penlight/docs/penlight.md

 With this notation, the operation becomes a chain of method calls running from left to right.

-Sequence is not a basic Lua type, they are generally functions or callable objects.
+'Sequence' is not a basic Lua type, they are generally functions or callable objects.
 The expression `seq(s)` wraps a sequence in a _sequence wrapper_, which is an object which understands all the functions in `pl.seq` as methods.
 This object then explicitly represents sequences.

 As a special case, the  constructor (which is when you call the table `seq`) will make a wrapper for a plain list-like table.
 Here we apply the length operator to a sequence of strings, and print them out.